 The depreciation rate is even faster after five years of ownership, so if you’re still hanging on to your Volt you might want to upgrade soon.

 The good news for buyers?
 The Chevy Volt is still a great choice for an entry-level EV, and picking up a lightly-used Volt at a huge discount might be the way to go.

 3. Mercedes Benz S Class

 The Mercedes Benz S Class is the German automaker’s flagship sedan.
 You may think that because of the value Mercedes places on these vehicles, it would be safe from a high depreciation rate.
+You would be wrong.

 4. BMW 7 Series